-Semi–skimmed milk contains half the fat of whole milk; 1.7% of fat compared to the 3.5% in standardised whole milk.
+Semi–skimmed milk contains half the fat of whole milk; 1.8% of fat compared to the 3.5% in standardised whole milk.
 Semi–skimmed milk is the most popular type of milk in Northern Ireland.

 Semi–skimmed milk has fewer calories (95 calories in a 200ml glass) and less fat than whole milk, and less vitamin A. Levels of other nutrients including protein, calcium, and vitamins such as vitamin B2 and B12 are not reduced.